chenchih/5G_automationLinux/Iperflog_parser/ReadMe.md

-# Iperf Log parser and convert result
+# Iperf Log parser and convert the result

-This is an aumtiomation on parse or filter iperf3 log file and write the Throughput into excel or txt file.
+This is an automation to parse or filter the iperf3 log file and write the Throughput into an Excel or TXT file.

 The Iperf3 log might look like this in file: